-All our programs will include some physical hard graft, pushing you out of your comfort zone and requiring you to dig deep and push on through.
-Through these challenges you will experience personal growth.
+All our programmes will include some physical hard graft, pushing you out of your comfort zone and requiring you to dig deep and push on through.
+Through these challenges, you will experience personal growth.

-We need you to genuinely want to give something back to the communities we operate in, and embrace the opportunity to make a difference to people from far poorer backgrounds.
+We need you to genuinely want to give something back to the communities we operate in, and embrace the opportunity to make a difference to people from different economic backgrounds.

-You will need to commit to completing your projects and program in the knowledge that leaving early lets everyone down.
+You will need to commit to completing your projects and programme in the knowledge that leaving early lets everyone down.

 Alcohol is permitted in moderation, but we have a zero-tolerance policy on drugs.

-Please note we cannot provide trained therapists once overseas and our programs are not available to court-assigned individuals.
+Please note we cannot provide trained therapists once overseas and our programmes are not available to court-assigned individuals.

 Each student must be able to: